hikeventures/hikeventures.github.io/_posts/articles/products/2018-11-03-Trangia-Duossal.markdown

 * <a href="https://amzn.to/2PEZRDS" rel="nofollow">Primus Filling Adaptor</a> for Lighter to recharge the lighter with a gas canister.

 <img src="https://farm5.staticflickr.com/4641/39208348072_0729a1ddc7_k.jpg" width="2048" height="1368" alt="Primus PowerLighter">

 ## Gas burner

 Currently, I have only the spirit burner for my Trangia set but I am also planning to get a gas or multi-fuel burner in the future as I might also travel to places where I am not able to find fire wood or if I need to cook very fast.

 * <a href="https://amzn.to/2PaVEJ2" rel="nofollow">Trangia gas burner</a>
 * <a href="https://amzn.to/2SIP8r4" rel="nofollow">Trangia Triangel stove</a>

+## Preparing meals

+I also got a new <a href="https://amzn.to/2DnuU1s" rel="nofollow">dehydrator, which I will use to prepare meals in advance before heading out for a trip.

+In the past, I have always bought ready made meals from the camping store but I got tired of the taste and a trip is just much more fun if you have tasty food with you.